bakhtiar56/Full_Stack_Open/part0/exercise_0.6/diagram.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate server

     Note right of browser: Right after saving the new note to the "notes" array, the browser sends a POST request to the address "new_note_spa".
 The request specifies the content type as json so the server can appropriately handle the request.
-The request also contains the new note as json format. server-->>browser: status code 201.
+The request also contains the new note as json format.
+The browser does not send any further requests to the server. server-->>browser: status code 201.
 Response: {"message":"note created"}
     deactivate server